UniversalDependencies/UD_English-LinES/README.txt

 MORPHOLOGY

-The morphological annotation in the Swedish LinES treebank is the same as in the original LinES.
-Nouns are annotated for number, verbs are annotated for tense and, adjectives for degree.
+The morphological annotation in the English LinES treebank is the same as in the original LinES with the exception of nouns that are not annotated for case, only number.
+Verbs are annotated for tense and, adjectives for degree.
 Pronouns are sub-divided in the morphological description into Personal, Demonstrative, Interrogative, Indefinite, Relative, Total, and Expletive, and are annotated for Number, Person and Case, when relevant.

 The mapping from language-specific part-of-speech tags to universal tags was done automatically.
 There are no other tags than universal tags, but